-The TAS5421-Q1 is a mono analog-input audio amplifier for use in the automotive environment.
-The design uses an ultra-efficient class-D technology developed by Texas Instruments, but with features added for the automotive industry.
+The TAS5441-Q1 is a mono analog-input class-D audio amplifier for use in an automotive environment.
+The design uses an ultra-efficient class-D technology developed by Texas Instruments with additional features specific to the automotive industry.
 The class-D technology allows for reduced power consumption, reduced heat, and reduced peak currents in the electrical system.
-The device realizes an audio sound system design with smaller size and lower weight than traditional class-AB solutions.
+The device realizes an audio sound system design with smaller size and lower weight than traditional class-AB devices.

-The TAS5421-Q1 device has seven core design blocks:
+The TAS5441-Q1 device has seven core design blocks: